 Mayes first recommended a long-term strategy of closing Cheshire to his superiors at Pratt in July 2008.
 He rejected the other three Cheshire restructuring alternatives because they did not offer equivalent financial returns.
 Mayes' team estimated in August 2008 that closing Cheshire and moving its work to Singapore and Columbus would require a \$93 million capital investment and would generate an increase in annual EBIT of \$35 million beginning in 2011.
-Ex.
+See generally Ex.
 11 at 18.
-The five-year, net present value (NPV) of this approach was forecasted to be \$8,845,674, and the tenyear NPV was forecasted to be \$58,269,040.6 In considering these options and in making the decision to recommend closure, Mayes did not take workforce preservation into account as a separate and important value.7 Indeed, he did not consider it at all.
-Between July 2008 and March 2009, Mayes and his team generated numerous reports that addressed the long-term strategy proposal of closing Cheshire.
-See, e.g., Exs.
-9-12, 15.
-Although the specific calculations in these documents changed over time due to changes in the assumptions of Pratt's financial analysis, Mayes never waivered from his initial recommendation to close Cheshire.

-5 Pratt had a contract with Northwest Airlines that was cancelled by agreement after Northwest Airlines merged with Delta, an airline that operates its own engine repair facility.
+6 Pratt had a contract with Northwest Airlines that was cancelled by agreement after Northwest Airlines merged with Delta, an airline that operates its own engine repair facility.